vanym/tcp-hole-puncher/README.md

 Handler called by run script when new address appears

-Default `handle-address.sh` script put address to address.txt file in script location directory
+Default `handle-address.sh` script put address to address.txt file in working directory

 You can change handler by setting `TCP_HOLE_ADDRESS_HANDLER` environment variable